A-Cummins528/Teachers-Assistant-AI-Powered-Classroom-Tool/README.md

 ## 5. Project Origin & Future Direction

 This project was originally a collaborative effort for a university assessment by **Team Alfred**.
-I would like to acknowledge the contributions and teamwork from the original members:
+I would like to acknowledge the valuable contributions and teamwork from my original teammates:

  - Joshua Madams